cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/running_jobs.rst.txt

 .. image:: images/srun_wrapped.gif
    :class: gif

-For tips to make your bash scripts more robust, see the :ref:`page_bash` page.

 By default task are allocated one CPU and 15 GB of RAM.
 If you need to use additional resources, then see `Reserving resources for your jobs`_